The History of Mother’s Day for Students

 The Popularity of Mother’s Day

 Mother’s Day throughout history has grown to become one of the most universally popular holidays and celebrations of the year.
-Perhaps it’s because one can deny how important our mother’s are to each of us and to our families.
+It even had a hand in inspiring the celebration of Father’s Day.
+Perhaps it’s because no one can deny how important our mother’s are to each of us and to our families.
 Mom’s stand behind their kids with unconditional love and support.
 Mom will do anything to help and protect us.

 Hopefully what we’ve learned will be a reminder for everyone in the world to never take our moms for granted, no matter what day it is.